JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

   - Most sky130 builds finish in seconds to a few minutes.
   - The remaining long poles are the Vivado tests, `pdw_tb`'s native sim, and the four PyRTL-pinned `build_report_pyrtl` tests.

+These totals predate the [per-SYN_TOOL sweep matrix](#per-syn_tool-sweep-coverage), which added nine tests across the vendor backends.
+Those are the new long poles on a cold cache -- four of them place-and-route every uncached leaf -- so the comparison above is still the right one for the sky130-vs-PyRTL question it answers, but it is no longer the suite's total.

 ### Why there is no `vhdl_sim` category